ohdsp/CoreOne-xCORE200/README.md

 This repository contains the KiCad design files, manufacturing Gerber/drill files, PDF/drawing files, and relevant documenation for this board.

 **Changelog**
+Revision 2.0b has the following changes over Revision 2.0:
+Added better grounding on power connector only, added extra vias.

 Revision 2.0 has the following changes over Revision 1.0:
 The ST1S40 regualtors have been replaced with RT7285C parts The CS2100 clock generator has been removed